opentaps/open-climate-investing/book/New-Technologies.md

 Finally, Quality:  It must be disheartening to be an offset project developer.
 You do all the work, spend lots of money to get it verified, only to hear it disparaged.
 Not disparaged by climate deniers, but by the very environmentalists that should be your strongest supporters.
 Yet they do not hold back.
 [Project Drawdown](https://drawdown.org/news/insights/opinion-the-world-needs-better-climate-pledges) calls offsets "problematic," "dubious," a "shell game", and "imaginary."
 Greenpeace is more blunt: [Carbon Offsets are a Scam](https://www.greenpeace.org/international/story/50689/carbon-offsets-net-zero-greenwashing-scam/), "a bookkeeping trick" and "the next big thing in greenwashing" that "feigns compassion," "preys on fear," "takes advantage of uncertainty," and is driven by "Greed" - "Big Oil and corporate polluters want to keep putting profits over people and the planet."

-These critics raise a couple of valid points, even if they offer no viable solution.
+These critics raise some valid points, even if they offer no viable solution.
 First, there are many low quality, low cost projects which are available, and certainly some parties could buy them to make empty climate claims.
 At the heart of the problem is "Additionality," the requirement that a project could not have taken place without funding from the offsets.
 [Gold Standard explains why this is crucial](https://goldstandardhelp.freshdesk.com/support/solutions/articles/44001989691-what-does-additionality-mean-and-why-is-it-important-):

 _Additionality is a defining concept of carbon-offset projects.
 To qualify as a genuine carbon offset, the reductions achieved by a project need to be ‘additional’ to what would have happened if the project had not been carried out (e.g. continued as business-as-usual).
 For instance, if a project is viable in its own right, say through the sale of electricity, or because of government funding, regulation or other policies, then it cannot be used as an offset project as it would have been undertaken regardless of investment secured through carbon markets._